-The Rocky Mountain College community service program is proud to encourage student participation in the following service opportunities.
+The Rocky Mountain College community involvement program is proud to encourage student participation in the following service opportunities:

 Peanut Butter & Jelly Sandwiches for the HUB

-Every Monday, students staff, and faculty are encouraged to stop by the Bair Family Student Center lobby from 11:00 a.m. to 12:30 p.m. to help make sandwiches for the HUB.
+Every Monday, students, staff, and faculty are encouraged to help make sandwiches for the HUB.
 Our weekly goal is 150 sandwiches with a semester goal of 1,000 sandwiches donated to those in need.
 Look for the sandwich-making tables during the lunch hour.

 The HUB is a drop-in center that serves the homeless and those at-risk of becoming homeless by acting as a resource site for individuals in the community while promoting a motivational environment.